-This can be a great opportunity to explore the lower parts of the Valley, and trails leading to different villages and landscapes.
+In particular, this can be a great opportunity to explore the lower parts of the Valley, and trails leading to different villages and landscapes.
 Walking along the trek route will take you through the highest point of Kyanjin Ri.

 The viewpoint from Kyanjin-RI gives you a spectacular sight of Mt.
 Langtang and other consecutive Himalayan ranges.

-The trek also offers a scenic view of towering waterfalls, snow-capped mountains, and lowland glaciers.
+Moreover, the trek also offers a scenic view of towering waterfalls, snow-capped mountains, and lowland glaciers.

-Along with the beautiful trail, you will have equal chance to experience the rich culture of the local Tamang community which is highly influenced by the Tibetan culture.
+Along with the beautiful trail, you will have an equal chance to experience the rich culture of the local Tamang community which is highly influenced by the Tibetan culture.
 The typical housing style and architecture of this place is commendable.

 The month of December and January in Langtang Valley has warm and sunny days.
 The mountain and the sky are quite open and clear.
 Visibility is more than 80 percent.

-However, the altitude leads to decrease in temperature and it does get quite colder in comparison to that of Kathmandu Valley.
+However, the altitude leads to a decrease in temperature and it does get quite colder in comparison to that of Kathmandu Valley.

-Trekkers, who are willing to enjoy the nature but having a short time in-hand can opt for this trekking route.
+Trekkers, who are willing to enjoy nature but having a short time in-hand can opt for this trekking route.